 - a consent form offering a school-based immunization clinic for your child; or

 - a notification letter advising you to book an appointment with a health unit office or health care provider.

 For more information on Ontario’s immunization schedule visit Ontario.ca/vaccines.

 For more information, or to receive a copy of a consent form contact the Timiskaming Health Unit and ask to speak with a Nurse from the School Team.

-The THU makes every attempt to give parents/ guardians time to respond to the notices.
-However, your child may be suspended from school until you have provided the information requested (up to date immunization record or completed suspension).
+THU makes every attempt to give parents/ guardians time to respond to the notices.
+However, your child may be suspended from school until you have provided the information requested (up-to-date immunization record) or until they have completed their suspension).
 As soon as the health unit receives the information, the child will no longer be suspended.
 Schools cooperate with the health unit with this process and must suspend your student if the health unit does not receive the information, in order to follow the law.

 Ministry of Health and Long-Term Care Immunization